 Yes, it might be hard, but if you want to regain command of your finances, don’t touch your credit card again until the balance is zero.
 Use a debit card or cash for daily expenditures.
 If you decide to resume using credit cards once you’ve eliminated your debt, make sure you pay them off completely at the end of each month.

 Always make more than the minimum payment

-Not sure how much to spend on your credit card payment every month?
-We’ve got a pro tip to simplify the process for you.
+If you’re unsure how much money to put towards your credit card payment every month, here’s a pro tip to simplify the process:

-Take a look at the bottom right of your credit card statement.
-You should find a federally-mandated box telling you how long it will take you to get out of debt.
+Take a look at the bottom right of your credit card statement, and you’ll see a federally-mandated box telling you how long it will take you to get out of debt.